 - The possible shut-down of a furniture manufacturer in town may cause economic distress locally

 - The competitor across town just affiliated with a large industry franchise with lots of marketing dollars

 However, each of these threats also suggests a course of action.
 New competitor?
 Let’s look at how we can better bootstrap market.
 Bad economy?
 Adjust our marketing strategy to fit the mood.
-Threat of terrorism or swine flu – sounds like a public relations issue to me – let’s better educate our community.
+Threat of terrorism or extended Covid – let’s better communicate, educate our community and suggest alternative destinations.
 Taking action is the key to confronting and dealing with threats.
 We have identified our strengths – let’s use them in defense of our travel practices!

 The real value of a SWOT analysis is the opportunity it affords to closely examine your business, to work on your business instead of in your business.
 Examining the opportunities and preparing for the threats, dealing with weaknesses and remembering where your strengths are to be found is an invaluable exercise in planning.Click on the image below to download the our SWOT Worksheet and work through your own compilation of your Strengths, Weaknesses, Opportunities and Threats.